Last updated: September 27, 2022

 Hurry and prep your luggage right when you get home from work, and leave as soon as possible for your hotel, Le St-Paul at 355 McGill Street.
 Whether you opted for a single room or a suite, you will be taken with the serene ambience you will be staying in for the next two nights.
 And it doesn’t really matter which of the eight floors your floor is on, the view over the historic neighbourhood will charm you no matter where you stay.

 Now feeling well-rested, you are finally ready to take on your first full day in le Vieux!
-Start out by hopping over to the new Nelli Café + Vin nature at 104 Saint-Paul West Street, and try their 3rd wave RS1 coffee blend (unique to Quebec), accompanied by a delicious bagel from Saint-Viateur or Hof Kelsten; both experts in the bagel field!
+Start out by hopping over to Nelli Café + Vin nature at 104 Saint-Paul West Street, and try their 3rd wave RS1 coffee blend (unique to Quebec), accompanied by a delicious bagel from Saint-Viateur or Hof Kelsten; both experts in the bagel field!
 If you’ve got a bit of a bigger appetite in the morning, try out their $19 brunch.

 Are you more the type to get your hands dirty in the kitchen, learn new recipes, or interested in learning more about a culinary subject that fascinates you?
 Ateliers & Saveurs at 444 Saint-François-Xavier Street is the place for you.
 Here, you can become the barman for a day, learn how to create stylish tapas dishes, or make a sleek menu with wine pairings.
 Reserve your spot online quickly, because the open spots in this class are selling like hotcakes!